Siarnaq: Shape and rotation

 The rotation period of Siarnaq was measured by the Cassini spacecraft to be 10.19 hours; this is the shortest rotation period of all prograde irregular moons of Saturn.
 Siarnaq displays a light curve with three maxima and minima over a full rotation, implying a roughly triangular shape similar to that of Ymir.
-From Cassini observations of Siarnaq at different phase angles, the orientation of its north rotational pole has been determined to be pointing toward 98° ecliptic latitude and −23° ecliptic longitude.
+From Cassini observations of Siarnaq at different phase angles, the orientation of its north rotational pole has been determined to be pointing toward −23° ecliptic latitude and 98° ecliptic longitude.
 (Note: For geocentric equatorial coordinates, the north pole orientation of Siarnaq is RA = 97±15 °, Dec = 0±15 °.)
 This corresponds to a sideways axial tilt, indicating that Siarnaq experiences long, extreme seasons similar to the planet Uranus.

 Orbit and group

 Diagram illustrating the orbits of the irregular satellites of Saturn.
 The inclination and semi-major axis are represented on the Y and X-axis, respectively.
 The satellites with inclinations below 90° are prograde, those above 90° are retrograde.
 The X-axis is labeled in terms of Saturn's Hill radius.
 The prograde Inuit and Gallic groups and the retrograde Norse group are identified.
+Titan and Iapetus are shown for comparison.